veracruz-project/veracruz/COMPONENTS.markdown

 - platform_services: provides an abstraction layer over important services that each isolate implementation provides.
 At the moment, this consists of a single
 service: random number generation.
+- Native Module Manager: manages the secure execution of native modules, i.e. non-WASM programs that can be invoked by a WASM program via the VFS, or by a participant directly.
+See `Native modules` below for more details.
 - veracruz-utils: miscellaneous or common code that either does not fit elsewhere or is used by many different Veracruz components.
 The most important concept exposed by this library is the Global Policy, which describes the